squid-cache/squid-cache.github.io/KnowledgeBase/Windows.rst

 There also appears to be some work done by Joe Pelaez Jorge (https://code.launchpad.net/~joelpelaez/squid/win32).

-Once a successful build is achieved there are additional wishlist items that also need to be sorted out:
+There are additional wishlist items that also need to be sorted out:

  * Separate Windows AIOPS logics from Unix AIO logics.
 The two are currently mashed together where they should be in separate conditionally built library modules.
  * Windows OIO support.
 Alternative to Unix AIO and AIOPS disk I/O functionality.